cbeauhilton/beauhilton.com/humility_talk.md

 getting closer to God
 by getting farther from our own pride.
-It's close to the simplest possible Christian meditation, next to the _kyrie_, which just uses the middle part of the prayer, asking for mercy, because that encapsulates the rest
+It's close to the simplest possible Christian meditation, next to the _kyrie_, "Lord," abstracted from "_kyrie eleison_",
+"Lord, have mercy.
-(we know to whom we are talking, and if we are asking for mercy it is only ever because we are inadequate on our own).
+(we know to whom we are talking, and if we are talking to him we are asking for mercy and if we need mercy it is only ever because we are inadequate on our own).

 Another recommendation is to keep it social, not in that the prayer is communal,